Learn to Promote and Sell Leisure Services and Products.

 To successfully promote and sell anything; you need to understand your potential customers.In today's rapidly changing world, the customers are changing fast; and that creates a very challenging dynamic for anyone involved in marketing leisure services or products.

-Changing products and services to cater to new needs; will be ineffective, unless the marketing message is effectively changed as well.
+Evolving products and services to cater to new needs; will be ineffective, unless the marketing message is effectively evolved as well.